pw1/stddir/README.md

 ## Introduction
 Stddir is a cross-platform libray for finding standard directories for configuration files, data files, cached data and runtime files.
-These directories are different for different operating systems.
+The locations of these directories are different for different operating systems.
 Supported operating systems are: Linux, Windows, MacOSX, FreeBSD, NetBSD and OpenBSD.

+Full documentation can be found on Godoc: https://godoc.org/github.com/pw1/stddir

 ## Config directories
 Config find directories where user-specific and system wide configuration is stored.
-An array with one or more directories is returned.
-The array is sorted by the importance.
-The directory with the highest importance is the first item.

-Depending on the operating system the array contains the following items (in this order):
+Depending on the operating system the array contains the following items:

 ### Linux
 1. `${XDG_CONFIG_HOME}/<program>`